 Christmas Pyramid at the Christmas Market in Basel, Switzerland

-Christmas Markets in Basel begin on November 28 – December 23, 2024
+Christmas Markets in Basel begin on November 27 and run through December 23, 2025

 Are you ready to get into the festive spirit?
 Basel, Switzerland, is an excellent destination for experiencing the magic of Christmas.
 With several incredible Christmas markets scattered throughout the city, you’re spoiled for choice when it comes to soaking up the festive cheer.